 Not only do these users have a small list of files, the percentage of accesses to these files by system users is very steady.
-For example, figure 9 illustrated the percentage of file usage for system user xfs.
+Figure 9 illustrated the percentage of file usage for system users.
 We can see that the percentage stays almost constant in some cases.
 This is reasonable because the number of files accessed by system users is very small.
 This also recommends another method for detecting malicious attacks on system users - that of checking the percentage of file accesses.
 If the percentage goes outside the expected range, an anomaly is signaled.